Kristina01111000/Drws_site/README.md

 2/27

-- He is going to make an email for drwalsdorf.com to send the emails from-> did this work??????
 - “4 Element Personhood Score” and tabulator on other sites
 	- Also on other websites
  - 	check all over this site also, i could have misssed some